The credit score you need for the Chase Sapphire Preferred (Now with an increased 80,000-point bonus!)

 You can use the rewards you earn with it to pay for travel booked through the Chase Travel Portal at a rate of 1.25 cents per point.
-The Chase Travel Portal is powered by Expedia, so it’s super easy to use.
 And you can also use Chase points to transfer to 13 different travel partners to book expensive business-class flights and luxury hotel stays.
-This card really is the best of both worlds.
+This rewards credit card really is the best of both worlds.

-But you’ll need to be approved for the card before you can take advantage of it, so let’s review a few tips for increasing your approval chances.
+But you’ll need to be approved for the card before you can take advantage of it, so let’s review a few tips for how to get approved for Chase Sapphire Preferred.

-The Chase Sapphire Preferred currently has a bonus offer of 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months from account opening.
+The Chase Sapphire Preferred currently has a bonus offer of 80,000 Chase Ultimate Rewards points after spending $4,000 in the first three months from account opening.
 This is the biggest bonus for a personal Chase credit card that earns Chase Ultimate Rewards points, so you’ll want to do everything you can to ensure a successful application.
+After all, you can do a lot with 80,000 Ultimate Rewards points!

 Know Chase’s application rules